Other World (musical): Synopsis

 The production begins with online gamer Sri, and non-gamer Lorraine, in a garage on Earth.
 Next thing they know, they're transported through a portal into Sri's favorite video game, Other World.
 As the game becomes visible to the audience, they see Sri and Lorraine trapped within the game where they will need to work together and discover inner strengths in order to survive and find their way home.
 Along the way they'll interact with other gamers and avatars as they race against the clock to save themselves.

 Collaboration with Wētā Workshop

 Usually producing effects for theatre and film, New Zealand-based five time Academy Award winner, Wētā Workshop, made its American theatrical debut with Other World with the Workshop's Rebekah Tisch serving as the art director.
 Tisch and her team developed Other World to be a complete, albeit fictional game.
 Rather than coding it, they created a virtual world for live stage.
 The creation of the game was an integral part of the development of Other World from the beginning, with project collaborator Ann McNamee approaching the Workshop nearly 10 years ago for creative ideas.
 According to Workshop designer Tisch who was involved with the project from the start, "It's possibly a first of its kind, a game that's not actually a game.”

+Comic book series

+During New York Comic Con in November 2023 it was announced that Other World has been transformed into a comic book series featuring a script adaptation and layouts by D. McFadzean, editorial consultation and color assistance by Caitlin Leonard, and pencils, inks, and colors by Keny Widjaja.
+An exhibition entitled ‘Stage to Page’ was held at the Haight Street Art Center in May, 2024.